cosmos/gaia/RELEASING.md

 ### Major Release

 For a new major release, `m`, after a previous release, `n`, start on `release/vn.0.x` and checkout a new branch called `upgradename-main`(e.g. `Theta-main`).
 This will be the `release-prepare` branch referenced above going forward until the network upgrades with the new Major Release.
 This branch should act like `main` in that it is the target for new PRs that come in with code meant for the upcoming release.
 Some PRs that target the real `main` will be relevant to this `upgradename-main`, and should similarly be cherry picked to this branch.
 Before beginning the initial release candidate process, this branch should pass the `dev-testnet` tests.
 Once passing, checkout a new branch, `release/vm.0.x` off  `release/vn.0.x`.
 From `release/vm.0.x` checkout two branched: `release/vm.0.0-rc0` and `rc0/vm.0.0-rc0`.
-Rebase `upgradename-main` into `rc0/vm.0.0-rc0`.
+Merge `upgradename-main` into `rc0/vm.0.0-rc0`.(not directly merge `upgradename-main` into `release/vm.0.0-rc0` is to protect `upgradename-main` from being deleted, any branch merged to `release/` branch will be deleted after merge).
 Now open a PR from `rc0/vm.0.0-rc0` against `release/vn.0.0-rc0`.
 This PR is important as it's the last time code reviewers can see all changes going into the release at once.
-Last minute changes can go directly into `rc0/vm.0.0-rc0` as well as updaing the CHANGELOG.md.
-Once the PR has been merged, the `rc0/vm.0.0-rc` branch can be deleted.
-The `release/vm.0.0-rc0` can be tagged and the release can be published as a pre-release.
+Last minute changes can go directly into `rc0/vm.0.0-rc0` as well as updating the CHANGELOG.md.
+Once the PR has been merged, the `rc0/vm.0.0-rc` branch will be automatically deleted.
+The `release/vm.0.0-rc0` is merged again into the `release/vm.0.x` branch, and tagged, then the release can be published as a pre-release. `release/vm.0.x` will also be automatically deleted.

-This `release/vm.0.0-rc0` will be used on the public testnet before the upgrade takes place.
-If there are no issues, it can be re-tagged and re-released as `release/vm.0.0` and used in the final upgrade.
+This `vm.0.0-rc0` tag on `release/vm.0.x` will be used on the public testnet before the upgrade takes place.
+If there are no issues, it can be re-tagged and re-released as `vm.0.0` and used in the final upgrade.
 Should changes be needed follow the Minor & Patch Release process iterating on the final `rcn` number.

-After a successful release, ensure `release/vm.0.0` is merged back into `release/vm.0.x` and that is merged back into `upgradename-main`.
+After a successful release, ensure `vm.0.0` on `release/vm.0.x` is merged back into `upgradename-main`.

 ### Dependency review